aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `description` - (Optional, Available since v1.92.0) The description of data disk N. Valid values of N: 1 to 16.
 The description must be 2 to 256 characters in length and cannot start with http:// or https://.
 * `auto_snapshot_policy_id` - (Optional, Available since v1.92.0) The id of auto snapshot policy for data disk.
 * `performance_level` - (Optional, Available since v1.124.3) The performance level of the ESSD used as data disk.

+### `network_interfaces`

+The networkInterfaces mapping supports the following:

+* `instance_type` - (Optional, Available since v1.235.0) The ENI type.
+If you specify NetworkInterfaces.N, specify at least one primary ENI.
+You cannot specify SecurityGroupId or SecurityGroupIds.N.
+Valid values: Primary, Secondary.
+* `network_interface_traffic_mode` - (Optional, Available since v1.235.0) The communication mode of the ENI.
+Valid values: Standard, HighPerformance.
+* `ipv6_address_count` - (Optional, Available since v1.235.0) The number of randomly generated IPv6 addresses that you want to assign to primary ENI N.
+* `security_group_ids` - (Optional, Available since v1.235.0) The ID of security group N to which ENI N belongs.

 ### `instance_pattern_info`